openshift/console/README.md

 If you get Jasmine spec timeout errors during runs perhaps against a busy cluster or over slow network, you can try setting a bigger timeout in milliseconds to `BRIDGE_JASMINE_TIMEOUT` environment variable in your shell before running the tests.
 Default 120000 (2 minutes).

-If you your local Chrome version doesn't match the Chromedriver version from the console dependencies, override the version with:
+If your local Chrome version doesn't match the Chromedriver version from the console dependencies, override the version with:

 ```
 yarn run webdriver-update --versions.chrome=77.0.3865.120